Courses

 • A broader tax base could also aid in the reduction of the government's deficit.

 Fiscal Policy: Keynesian economics, a theory developed by economist John Maynard Keynes, serves as the foundation for fiscal policy.
-It is the system by which a government makes changes to its planned expenditure and tax rates in order to monitor and influence the performance of a country's economy.
+It is the system by which a government makes changes to its planned expenditure and tax rates to monitor and influence the performance of a country's economy.
 It is implemented in tandem with monetary policy, by which the central bank of the country impacts the country's money supply.
 This policy influence aids in containing inflation, increasing employment, and, most significantly, maintaining a healthy currency value.

 Debt: A quantity of the money borrowed by one entity, the borrower, from another entity, the lenders, is referred to as debt.
 Governments borrow money to cover their deficits, which allows them to fund regular operations as well as large capital expenditures.
 This debt might be in the form of a loan or bond issuance.